dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 # Flash Sales

-My employer is in the Commerce business, and caters especially to "flash-selling" merchants.
-This is characterized by a huge number of visitors to their storefront, followed (hopefully) by a lot of transactions to purchase whatever the newly-released or on-sale item is.
+In the Commerce business, there is a special class of merchants that run "flash-sales".
+This is characterized by a huge number of visitors to a storefront, followed (hopefully) by a lot of transactions to purchase whatever the newly-released or on-sale item is.
+These sorts of issues are especially notable for the company which employs me, Shopify.

-These sorts of scenarios, unsurprisingly, depend heavily on being able to efficiently serve cache data.
+Success in a flash sale, unsurprisingly, depend heavily on being able to efficiently serve cached data.
 If a cache isn't performing well, the sale won't go well.
 Much of the contention in a flash sale is on the database.
-We have several caching strategies in place that protect requests from hammering the MySQL instance for a Shopify Pod of shops.
-To share access to a cache across a pool of workers also allows for all workers within a Shopify Pod to benefit.
+There are several caching strategies in place that protect requests from hammering the MySQL instance for a Shopify Pod [^10] of shops.
+By sharing access to a cache across a pool of web workers, all web workers within a Shopify Pod to benefit.

-In some sales, there can be performance issues.
+Despite optimization efforts, in some sales, there can be performance issues.
 Following on an investigation of a sale that didn't go well, we decided to perform some hot-key analysis on a test shop using a load testing tool.
 During these load tests, we developed some instrumentation with `bpftrace` to gain some insight into the cache access pattern under scenarios we saw in the original issue.

 ## War Games

-To make sure that we are testing our systems at scale, platform engineering teams at Shopify set up "Red team / Blue team" exercises, where the "Red" team tries to devise pathological scenarios using our internal load-testing tool, used to simulate flash-sale application flows against the platform.
+To make sure that we are testing our systems at scale, platform engineering teams at Shopify set up "Red team / Blue team" exercises, where the "Red" team tries to devise pathological scenarios using our internal load-testing tools, used to simulate flash-sale application flows against the platform.

 Meanwhile, the other "Blue" monitors the system and mitigates or documents any issues that may arise.

-During one one such exercise, my colleague Bassam Mansoob [@bassam] detected that there were a few instances where a specific Rails Cache ring would be overloaded, under very high RPM, which reflected conditions we had seen in in real production incidents.
+During one such exercise, my colleague Bassam Mansoob [@bassam] detected that there were a few instances where a specific Rails Cache ring would be overloaded under very high request rates.
+This reflected conditions we had seen in real production incidents.
 Problems were first detected with our higher-level statsd application monitoring:

 ![](img/request-queueing.png)

-We could also see a large spike in the rate of operations:
+We could also see a large spike in the rate of GET/SET operations in this span:

 ![](img/set-rate.png)

 ![](img/get-rate.png)

-To pinpoint the problem, we looked to eBPF for detecting the hot keys on the production memcached instance we were exercising in our Red/Blue exercise.
+To pinpoint the problem, we looked to eBPF tools for detecting the hot keys on the production memcached instance we were exercising in our Red/Blue exercise.

 ### Hot key detection with bpftrace